pandas-dev/pandas/doc/source/user_guide/integer_na.rst

    df.dtypes

-These dtypes can be merged & reshaped & casted.
+These dtypes can be merged, reshaped & casted.

 .. ipython:: python